Chicago's municipal device: The city's symbol lurking in plain sight

 A few years ago my colleague Elliott Ramos took an extensive look at Chicago’s love affair with its flag.
 And while the Chicago flag is a wonderful example of meaningful design and a potent sign of civic pride, the municipal device is both older and more versatile.
 And ready to make a comeback.

 What is the municipal device, you ask?
-Chicago municipal code defines it thusly:
+Chicago municipal code defines it like this:

 “The municipal device, for use by the varied unofficial interests of the city and its people, shall show a Y-shaped figure in a circle, colored and designed to suit individual tastes and needs.”
 It symbolizes the Chicago River’s three branches, created in 1892 for a Chicago Tribune contest.
 In 1917 the City Council made the flag, seal and municipal device official city symbols.